-This program is designed to fulfill all the Foundation Knowledge & Skills for Didactic Component of Entry-Level Dietitians as stated in the Standards of Education of AND.
+This program is designed to fulfill all the Foundation Knowledge & Skills for Didactic Component of Entry-Level Dietitians as stated in the Standards of Education of the Academy of Nutrition & Dietetics.
 See Page 13 for the "Suggested Schedule" of the program.